cpressey/LCF-style-ND/README.md

 Now we can write the operation corresponding to the inference rule of conjunction-introduction:

-    def conj_intro(p, q):
+    def conj_intro(x, y):
-        """If p is proved, and q is proved, then p & q is proved.""" assert isinstance(p, Proof)
+        """If x is proved, and y is proved, then x & y is proved.""" assert isinstance(x, Proof)
-        assert isinstance(q, Proof)
+        assert isinstance(y, Proof)
         return Proof(
-            _conclusion=Conj(p._conclusion, q._conclusion),
+            _conclusion=Conj(x._conclusion, y._conclusion),
             _assumptions=merge_assumptions(
-                p._assumptions, q._assumptions
+                x._assumptions, y._assumptions
             )
         )

-Note that, when writing an inference rule in natural deduction, we would typically notate variables which take on proofs with Greek letters.
-Instead of doing that in this code, we are using Latin letters, in this case `p` and `q`.
-(Note that these variables do represent proofs, and not particular propositional variables that appear in the propositional statements themselves.
-Those would be represented by `Var("p")` or similar.)
+(Note that traditionally, Greek letters are used for the variables representing proofs in the premises and conclusion of an inference rule.
+We will avoid them here, because they don't work as well in pseudo-code as they do in typeset mathematics; they don't flow quite as naturally.
+Writing them out seems awkward too (`phi` and `psi` are too similar), so we will use Latin letters instead.
+But also, though it might make sense to use the letter `p` for a variable for "proof", it would be too easy to confuse with `p` used as a propositional variable (which it commonly is.)
+So we will use `x`, `y`, `z` for variables that represent proofs.)

 Conjunction-elimination is also reasonably simple.
 We assert that the conclusion has a certain structure, and then we take it apart.  `side` is a parameter which tells which side we want to keep: `'L'` for left, `'R'` for right.

-    def conj_elim(r, side):
+    def conj_elim(z, side):
-        """If r (of the form p & q) is proved, then p (alternately q) is proved.""" assert isinstance(r, Proof)
+        """If z (of the form x & y) is proved, then x (alternately y) is proved.""" assert isinstance(z, Proof)
-        assert isinstance(r._conclusion, Conj)
+        assert isinstance(z._conclusion, Conj)
         return Proof(
-            _conclusion={'L': r._conclusion.lhs, 'R': r._conclusion.rhs}[side],
+            _conclusion={'L': z._conclusion.lhs, 'R': z._conclusion.rhs}[side],
-            _assumptions=r._assumptions
+            _assumptions=z._assumptions
         )

 We did the rules for conjunctions first because they are very